 The Master of Landscape Architecture Program (MLA) is an accredited three-year professional degree designed for individuals who have completed the bachelor’s degree in a field other than landscape architecture.
 The program offers a studio-based curriculum integrating design, ecology, fabrication, and representation.
 Emphasis is given to developing mastery of design through a series of design studios that investigate a range of landscape scales from sites to regions.
 The program seeks applicants whose academic and professional interests focus on the civic landscape.

 The program is offered through the Washington + Alexandria Architecture Center (WAAC) in Old Town Alexandria, which operates as the metropolitan extension of the College of Architecture and Urban Studies (CAUS) in Blacksburg.
 Established in 1998, the program’s location within the National Capital Region enables interdisciplinary collaboration with architecture, natural resources, and urban planning programs and contact with myriad public and private cultural and artistic institutions (e.g. American Society of Landscape Architects, the National Building Museum, the American Institute of Architects, the Library of Congress, and the museums of the Smithsonian Institution).
-For further information contact Laurel McSherry, NCR-MLA program director, email@example.com.
+For further information contact Paul Kelsch, who is coordinating the NCR-MLA program, email@example.com.

 Individuals are admitted to the Master of Landscape Architecture Program on a competitive basis.
 Applicants who have completed a four-year baccalaureate degree, or its equivalent, are eligible for admission.
 Applications are reviewed by a faculty committee and evaluated on the basis of previous academic performance, relevant experience, and evidence of potential to successfully pursue graduate-level work in landscape architecture.
 Preference is given to candidates with high academic standing and whose record reflects a balanced undergraduate education in the arts, sciences, and humanities.
 Although our students have varied educational backgrounds and experience, college-level courses in the natural sciences, ecology, and the visual arts (e.g., drawing, sculpture, printmaking, and/or basic design) are strongly recommended.